Appomattox Court House National Historical Park

-The Appomattox Court House National Historical Park is a preserved 19th-century village in Appomattox County, Virginia.
+The Appomattox Court House National Historical Park is the preserved 19th-century village named Appomattox Court House in Appomattox County, Virginia.
+The village was named for the presence nearby of what is now preserved as the Old Appomattox Court House.
 The village is the site of the Battle of Appomattox Court House, and contains the McLean House, where the surrender of the Army of Northern Virginia under Robert E. Lee to Union commander Ulysses S. Grant took place on April 9, 1865, an event widely symbolic of the end of the American Civil War.
 The village itself began as the community of Clover Hill, which was made the county seat of Appomattox County in the 1840s.
 The village of Appomattox Court House entered a stage of decline after it was bypassed by a railroad in 1854.
 In 1930, the United States War Department was authorized to erect a monument at the site, and in 1933 the War Department's holdings there was transferred to the National Park Service.
 The site was greatly enlarged in 1935, and a restoration of the McLean House was planned but was delayed by World War II.
 In 1949, the restored McLean House was reopened to the public.
-Several restored buildings (including the McLean House and the courthouse), as well as a number of original 19th-century structures.
+Several restored buildings (including the McLean House and the courthouse), as well as a number of original 19th-century structures are situated at the site.

 Antebellum history

 The antebellum village started out as "Clover Hill".
-The village was a stop along the Richmond-Lynchburg stagecoach road.
+The village was a stop along the Richmond–Lynchburg stagecoach road.
 It was also the site of organizational meetings, so when Appomattox County was established by an Act on February 8, 1845, Clover Hill village became the county seat.
 Appomattox County was formed from parts of Buckingham, Prince Edward, Charlotte, and Campbell counties.
 The jurisdiction took its name from the headwaters that emanate there, the Appomattox River; the name Appomattox was believed to originate with the Apumetec tribe of Native Americans.

 From about 1842, Hugh Raine owned most of the Clover Hill area.
 He obtained it from his brother John Raine who defaulted on his loans.
 Following the establishment of Appomattox County, it became the county seat and 30 acre of the hamlet were divided into town lots.
 The state designated 2 acre to be taken as a location for county government buildings.
 The courthouse was to be built across the Stage Road from the Clover Hill Tavern's stable, with the jail behind the courthouse.
-In late 1845, Hugh Raine and another of his brothers sold sold the Clover Hill area to Samuel D. McDearmon.
+In late 1845, Hugh Raine and another of his brothers sold the Clover Hill area to Samuel D. McDearmon.
 McDearmon attempted to sell the lots in Clover Hill, but with little success.
-While the village did grow, in 1854, the decision to route a railroad through nearby Appomattox Depot led to many business leaving Appomattox Court House for the Appomattox Depot area.
+While the village did grow, in 1854, the decision to route a railroad through nearby Appomattox Depot led to many businesses leaving Appomattox Court House for the Appomattox Depot area.
 Around the same time, the stage route into Appomattox Court House was discontinued, and the village entered a decline.